NikhilSaroop21/PROG7313_Agri_Energy_Connect_ST10040092/README.md

 - Public farmer registration via "Request Account" form (approved by Employees)

  Farmer Dashboard
-- Add, edit, delete, and view own products
+- Add, edit, delete, and view your products
 - Filter products by category and production date
 - Clean, mobile-optimized dashboard interface

  Employee Dashboard
-- Register new Farmers with secure form
+- Register new Farmers with a secure form
 - View all products from any farmer
 - Filter products by:
   • Farmer name